Enable push notifications in an Android app (Firebase)

 Next steps

 Push setup is now complete.
-To make the most of push notifications, try this:
+To make the most of push notifications:

-• Prepare for production — configure separate Firebase projects for dev and production, enable ProGuard rules, and get your app ready to ship.
+- Prepare for production — configure your Firebase and Connect setup for production, enable ProGuard rules, and get your app ready to ship.